lolapriego/spaniardstosv/README.md

 # spaniardstosv
-Solutions to the exercises in the Guide

 Welcome to SpaniardsToSiliconValley solutions!

-Find here the solutions to the exercises proposes.
+These are the solutions to our problems in the recommended <a href:"www.spaniardstosv.org/coursework.html">coursework</a>

-**You should not be looking into these, unless you are really really stuck** No hagas trampas :P
+**You should not be looking into these, unless you are really really stuck** (No hagas trampas!)

+## Notes
-Feel free to shoot us a message in our Facebook page in you are having troubles understanding any of these solutions
+- Feel free to shoot us a message in our Facebook page in you are having troubles understanding any of these solutions
+- These solutions are writen in Java, but you will be able to use your language of preference for the code challenge